vdhulst/idavie_docs/docs/source/gui.rst

 4) Image coordinates of the voxel under the cursor.
 This is the voxel index in the cube and is 1-indexed.
 5) Data value of the voxel under the cursor.
 The unit is determined by the cube header.
 6) The alternate spectral coordinate of the voxel under the cursor.
 This is calculated using the rest frequency of the cube and the spectral coordinate.
 7) The red microphone icon indicates that voice commands are currently inactive.
-This could be due to the user being in "push to talk" mode without the talk button (secondary thumb button on primary controller) pressed or the iDaVIE window is not in focus.
+This could be due to the user being in **push-to-talk** mode without the talk button (secondary thumb button on primary controller) pressed or the iDaVIE window is not in focus.
 8) iDaVIE window focus indicator.
 This will be present if the iDaVIE window is not in focus.
 This can be resolved by clicking on the iDaVIE window on the desktop.
 If this is present, voice commands will not be active.
 9) The Source ID of the voxel under the cursor.
 This will not be visible if the voxel is not part of a mask source.
 10) The green microphone icon indicates that voice commands are currently active.
-This will be present when the user is in "push to talk" mode and the talk button is pressed.
+This will be present when the user is in **push-to-talk** mode and the talk button is pressed.
 11) While in threshold adjustment mode, the Min value is displayed here.
 This is the minimum data value both where the colourmap will start and where the alpha value will be 0.
 12) While in threshold adjustment mode, the Max value is displayed here.
 This is the maximum data value both where the colourmap will end and where the alpha value will be 1.
 13) While in selection mode, the Region shows the voxel dimensions of the selected region.